General Info – summary

 SA Tree No. 251.

-Common names: (Afr) Fakkelsaadboom, Groendoring, Lemoendoring.
-(Eng) Green Thorn, Torch Wood, Torch-fruit Tree, Y-thorned Torchwood. (siSwati) Liphambo, Umnunu. (isiZulu) Iphambo, Ipamu, Ugobandlovu, Umnulu.
+Common names: (Afr) Fakkelhout, Fakkelsaadboom, Groendoring, Lemoendoring, Toortshout.
+(Eng) Green Thorn, Torch Wood, Torch-fruit Tree, Y-thorned Torchwood. (siSwati) Liphambo, Umnunu. (isiZulu) Iphamba, Iphamu, Iphambo, Ipamu, Gobandlovu, M’nula, Mudulu, ugobandlovu, Umnulu.
 (Xitsonga) Nnulu.

-Family: Zygophyllaceae.
+Family Zygophyllaceae.
 This family of flowering plants has about 22+ genera and 280+ species.
-There are about 8 genera and 47 species in southern Africa, and these may be trees, herbs or shrubs.
+There are about 8 genera and 47 species in southern Africa.
+These may be trees, herbs or shrubs that usually occur in dry areas.
 These includes the genus Balanites.
-The simple Leaves are usually opposite or nearly so and frequently have stipules and spines.
-Flowers have oil or nectar glands to encourage pollination by bees.
-The Ovary is superior and the style and stigma are usually simple.
-The Fruit is a capsule or a berry.
+The simple Leaves may be bifoliate and are usually opposite or nearly so and frequently have stipules and spines.
+Flowers have oil or nectar glands that encourage pollination by bees.
+The Ovary is superior, and the style and stigma are usually simple.
+The Fruit is a capsule or berry.
 Most species grow in saline or desert environments and are mainly shrubs or small trees.

-Name derivation: Balanites from Greek for acorn-shaped – referring to the fruit. maughamii – named after Reginald Charles Fnlke Maugham.
+Name derivation: Balanites from Greek for acorn-shaped – referring to the fruit. maughamii – named after Reginald Charles Fulke Maugham.
 He was the British Council to Lourenco Marques – now Maputo.
 He first collected the plant in southern Mozambique and sent it to Kew in 1911.
 He was a Fellow of the Royal Geographical Society.
-There are 4 species of the genus Balanites in southern Africa – including one in northern Namibia.
+There are 4 species of the genus Balaniites in southern Africa – including one in northern Namibia, along the Caprivi Strip.

-Conservation: National Status: L C (least Concern).
+Conservation: National Status: L C (least Concern) but plant numbers are decreasing due to poor tree recovery after bark harvesting.
 Assessment: 2016 (V.L.
 Williams, D. Raimondo, N.R.
 Crouch, A.B.
 Cunningham, C.R.
 Scott-Shaw, M. Lötter and A.M.
 Ngwenya).
-Species decreasing due to poor tree recovery after bark harvesting.

 Tree